 An ESB charge point access card is a credit card sized card that allows you to start and stop a charge on the ESB public charging network.
-Also known as an RFID card.
+Also known as a RFID card.

-DC (Direct Current)
+DC (DIRECT CURRENT)

 Electricity that maintains a constant flow in one direction and is the type of power that comes from a battery.